Prot10/DyGNN/README.md

 #### 2. Data Filtering and Organization:

 Filtered the extracted data based on publication year and organized it into a pandas DataFrame for easier manipulation.
-Created subsets of data for each publication year, facilitating year-wise analysis.
+Created subsets of data for each publication year, making easier year-wise analysis.

 #### 3. Edge Index Creation: